thatblindgeye/screenreader-outputs/basic html tags/audio_tags.md

 **Screen reader (Firefox - on page load):** "Play.
 Loading 100 percent.
 Position slider midnight slash three-fourteen.
 Button mute.
 Volume slider 100."

-**Screen reader (Firefox - tabbing through each controls button):** "Play button", "Position slider midnight slash midnight", "Mute button", and "Volume slider 100".
+**Screen reader (Firefox - tabbing through each controls button):** "Play button", "Position slider midnight slash three-fourteen", "Mute button", and "Volume slider 100".

 **Screen reader (Chrome and Edge - on page load):** "Play.
 Midnight slash three-thirteen.
 Audio time scrubber midnight slash three-thirteen slider elapsed time.
 Midnight.
 Button mute.
 Button show more media controls."

 **Screen reader (Chrome and Edge - tabbing through each controls button):** "Play button", "Audio time scrubber midnight slash midnight slider elapsed time.
 Midnight", "Volume slider one", "Mute button", and "Show more media controls button more options".

-**Example notes:** The audio will automatically begin playing when the page loads.
+**Example notes:** The audio automatically began playing when the page loaded.

 When changing the timer position, the screen reader announced the new timer position.
 For Firefox it announced, "zero-fifteen slash three-fourteen," and for Chrome and Edge it announced, "Audio time scrubber zero-fifteen slash three-thirteen slider elapsed time.
 Zero-fifteen."

 When changing the volume, the screen reader announced the new value of the volume.
 For Firefox, the values ranged from 0 to 100, and in Chrome and Edge the values ranged from 0.0 to 1.0.

+When pressing the "Play" button, the screen reader announced "Pause" as the button changed, and vice versa announced "Play" when pressing the "Pause" button.

+When pressing the "Mute" button, the screen reader announced "Unmute" as the button changed, and vice versa announced "Mute" when pressing the "Unmute" button.

 <hr>

     // controls
     <audio src="./assets/sound_sample.wav" controls></audio>

-**Screen reader:** This example has the same outputs as above, except the audio doesn't automatically play when the page loads.
+**Screen reader:** This example had the same outputs as the `// controls and autoplay` example, except the audio doesn't automatically play when the page loads.

 <hr>